-Bria will still tell you that it’s no big deal.
+She will still tell you that it’s no big deal.
 And maybe, to her, it isn’t.
-She isn’t the same as Chloe who looks to find where The Maestro and I are sitting at ever concert, play, or sporting event she participates in.
+She isn’t the same as her sister who looks to find where my husband and I are sitting at ever concert, play, or sporting event she participates in.
 I watch her face go from studiously searching for us to a big smile when she finally spots us.
 And when she does spot us, she sings right to us the rest of the time with a giant grin on her face.
-I have seen her start to sing a choir concert without being able to find us, and she looked so miserable I wanted to jump out of my seat and shout, “Don’t worry, Chloe!
+I have seen her start to sing a choir concert without being able to find us, and she looked so miserable I wanted to jump out of my seat and shout, “Don’t worry, Goose!
 I am here!”

 Showing up matters.

-Even if it really isn’t a big deal to Bria, I know she’s happy when we are there.
+Even if it really isn’t a big deal to my oldest daughter, I do know she’s happy when we are there.
 I know she feels loved when we are there to cheer her on.
 Being there for her matters a lot.

 This season I did better.
 And it made a difference in how she played and her attitude after the game.
 If the most important person (that’s YOU, moms) was there to support her, then it didn’t much matter if she won or lost or made the goal or didn’t.
 She knew her biggest fan wouldn’t care.